≡ Menu

 * Coinbase’s fiscal year begins on Jan 1 and ends on Dec 31.

-With leases included, Coinbase’s total debt has only increased marginally, as shown in the chart above.
+With leases included, Coinbase’s total debt has only increased marginally, to US$4.24 billion, as shown in the chart above.

 Therefore, Coinbase has relatively small lease liabilities.